Standard Homestead Exemption for Veterans with Disabilities (SHEVD)

 To qualify, applicants must:

-- Be a Lake County, Illinois resident and have served in the United States Armed Forces, The Illinois National Guard, or U.S. Reserve Forces, and have received an honorable discharge.
+- Be a Lake County, Illinois resident and have served in the United States Armed Forces, The Illinois National Guard, or U.S. Reserve Forces

-- An un-remarried surviving spouse of a disabled veteran can continue to receive this exemption on his or her spouse’s homestead property or transfer the exemption to a new primary residence.
-To qualify, the surviving spouse must meet the following requirements:
+An un-remarried surviving spouse of a disabled veteran can receive this exemption on his or her spouse’s homestead property or transfer the exemption to a new primary residence.
+To qualify, the surviving spouse must meet the following requirement:

 To Apply: